 About another month went by I received a phone message from Travis, who asked me to call him on his personal cell.
 I returned his call and learned that he was under the impression that I wanted to speak to a distributor and was trying to set up an appointment so that we could talk about the system I was wanting.
 I politely explained that 1) I did not want to speak to a distributor 2) was totally uninterested in doing business with ADT for any reason and 3) did not want to hear from anyone there again.

 Two weeks ago, I had another phone message from Travis to please call him on his personal cell because he understood that I wanted to set up an appointment to talk about a system.
 I did not return his call.
 This morning, I got a call from Randy who was trying to set up an appointment for me to speak with a distributor about a system.
 I was pretty short with Randy because by now, frankly, I'm TIRED of telling these people that I do NOT UNDER ANY CIRCUMSTANCES care to do business with them and have absolutely NO INTEREST in talking with anyone from their company and have told this to at least 4 different people who are connected with ADT.
 If I could get the contact information for him/her, I would send this information to the President of the company and request that a memo be sent to all people connected in any way with ADT directing them to NEVER contact me in any way, for any reason, at any time again.

-Review about: Adt Security System.
+Product or Service Mentioned: Adt Security System.

 Reason of review: can't get them to stop calling and annoying me.

 Preferred solution: full letter of apology from President of ADT, memo sent to all employees directing them to cease contacting me for any reason, all other contact to be stopped immediately..